fractalide/fractalide/HOWTO.md

 People interesting in programming Fractalide applications.

+### What's new from different perspectives

+#### Nix Programmers

+Fractalide inserts _*safe reusable black-box*_ functions into `nix` derivations and provides a way to compose these functions.

+#### Rust Programmers

+Fractalide brings _*reproducible reusable black-box*_ functions, and a means to program system configuration.

+#### Flow-based Programmers

+Fractalide brings _*safe reproducible*_ classical Flow-based programming components to the table, and a means to program system configuration.

 ## Purpose

 To provide a step-by-step indepth example with links to source code on how to program Fractalide applications.